8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 One effective anxiety-reducing tool is positive self talk.

-Self talk is basically the voice that’s always in your head.
+Self-talk is basically the voice that’s always in your head.
 It usually happens without you even noticing and can be either positive or negative.

-Speaking to yourself in a positive, supportive way a lot more pleasant and calming than a steady stream of negativity.
+Speaking to yourself in a positive, supportive way is a lot more pleasant and calming than a steady stream of negativity.

-To reduce anxiety, work on decreasing the amount and intensity of negative self talk while increasing positive self talk.
+To reduce anxiety, work on decreasing the amount and intensity of negative self-talk while increasing positive self-talk.

 It might help to think about how you would speak with a close friend or family member.
 You would be supportive and kind, not berate or discourage them.